Frequently Asked Questions

 All eligible applications are evaluated by a panel of arts, humanities, or cultural professionals in an open panel review process.
 AHCMC staff review applications for eligibility and completeness, but do not score.
 AHCMC staff use the applicant’s panel score to calculate and recommend grant award amounts to AHCMC’s Grants Committee.
 The Grants Committee reviews and revises the grant awards as necessary and forwards their recommendations to the AHCMC Board of Directors.
 The Board of Directors has final authority to approve or decline all grant awards.
-For a more detailed explanation, visit our Application Process Overview page.
+For a more detailed explanation, visit our Review Panel Process page.

 AHCMC polled panelists for every funding opportunity for two years to inquire about panelist’s comfort regarding the taping and recoding of meetings.
 The majority of panelists asked that they not be recorded citing concerns about audio/video manipulation that could misconstrue statements.
-To ensure that AHCMC honors their requests, applicants must attend the panel meetings in person and abstain from using audio/video recording devices to ensure that panelists feel comfortable speaking honestly in a safe environment.
+To ensure that AHCMC honors their requests, applicants must attend the panel meetings and abstain from using audio/video recording devices to ensure that panelists feel comfortable speaking honestly in a safe environment.